Pasta with Tomato Cream Sauce

 This pasta with tomato cream sauce tastes delicious on its own paired with fresh salad, such as:

-It’s also a great pasta recipe to serve as a side with lighter protein such as chicken when you’re craving a little something extra.
+It’s also a great pasta recipe to serve as a side with lighter protein such as grilled chicken tenders when you’re craving a little something extra.
 Try these chicken recipes:

 - Sun-Dried Tomato Pasta with Spinach